chad-ermacora/kootnet-sensors/README.md

 **Note**: *Sensors names starting with a * are untested sensors.*

-If you have a Debian desktop environment, you can simply [download this file](http://kootenay-networks.com/installers/KootnetSensors.deb) and double click to install.
+If you have a Debian desktop environment, you can simply [download this file](https://kootenay-networks.com/installers/KootnetSensors.deb) and double click to install.
-After the install is done, open https://localhost:10065 on the Raspberry Pi itself to configure and use the sensor.
+After the installation is done, open https://localhost:10065 on the Raspberry Pi itself to configure and use the sensor.
 If you are installing from the command line, run the following command in a terminal.

 ```
-wget -O KootnetSensors.deb http://kootenay-networks.com/installers/KootnetSensors.deb && sudo apt-get update && sudo apt-get -y install ./KootnetSensors.deb
+wget -O KootnetSensors.deb https://kootenay-networks.com/installers/KootnetSensors.deb && sudo apt-get update && sudo apt-get -y install ./KootnetSensors.deb
 ```

 To uninstall Kootnet Sensors, run the following command in a terminal.